-Action adventure game Dishonored 2 from developer Arkane has done the sequel correctly: by doubling down.
-Dishonored had a “play your way” philosophy and design, allowing the user to approach the story and objectives with very different gameplay styles.
+Action-adventure game Dishonored 2 from developer Arkane has done the sequel correctly: by doubling down.
+Dishonoured had a “play your way” philosophy and design, allowing the user to approach the story and objectives with very different gameplay styles.

 Choose stealth and avoidance or straight-up action, or a mix anywhere in between.
 Dishonored 2 takes this approach even further.
 No two games played by any two players, or even played through twice by the same player, will be identical.

 In Dishonored 2, you play as either Empress Emily Kaldwin or her royal protector and father, Corvo Attano.
 You make this choice at the beginning of the game and it is the most consequential decision to make.